pvonmoradi/weechat-discord/README.md

 ## Contributing

 PRs are welcome.
-Please ensure that the source is formatted by running `cargo run -- fmt` (the code builds on stable but uses nightly rustfmt).
+Please ensure that the source is formatted by running `cargo xtask fmt` (the code builds on stable but uses nightly rustfmt).